 Ultimately, a bike’s range entirely depends on how much the rider pedals.
 If the rider pedals at 100% effort all the time, the range will be much greater than if the rider relies on the motor to do most of the work.

 Like the instrument cluster in a vehicle’s dashboard, an electric bike’s display informs the user of facts and figures related to their ride and their bike’s performance.
-Most e-bike displays are small 1-3-inch screens with options for switching between settings and modes.
-Most displays read out MPH, total trip mileage, current modes, and remaining battery life.
+Most e-bike displays are small 1-3-inch screens that show relevant information like pedal assist mode, current speed, and remaining battery life.

 Types of Electric Bikes: What Bike Is Best for Your Riding Style?

 Just like regular bicycles, electric bikes come in a variety of styles, each with a different kind of rider in mind.
 Every bike is built for an intended application, which in turn dictates its components and design.
-Some bikes — like the Specialized Turbo Vado SL — cross the boundaries and exist in multiple categories simultaneously.
-For the most part, electric bikes lean into the commuter, cargo, mountain, or performance categories.
+For the most part, electric bikes lean into the commuter, cargo, mountain, folding, fat tire, or hunting categories.
+It’s worth mentioning that many electric bikes work for a range of applications beyond their designated category.

 Electric Cargo Bikes